 Anti-whale mechanisms on Polygon: Avoiding pump and dump

-The concept of "whales" in the cryptocurrency ecosystem refers to individuals or entities that hold large amounts of a particular token.
+The term“whales”in the cryptocurrency ecosystem refers to individuals or entities that hold large amounts of a token .

-While the presence of whales can bring certain advantages (many token creators pact with whales to increase their marketcap), they can also pose risks to the stability and fairness of a token's ecosystem.
+While the presence of whales can offer certain advantages (many token creators partner with whales to increase their marketcap), they can also pose risks to the stability and fairness of a token ecosystem.

 To address these concerns, several anti-whale mechanisms have been implemented, which can be resolved using the anti-whale tool at Smithii.

-In this article I will tell you about anti-whaling mechanisms and then we will look at some potential positive aspects of having whales in your token ecosystem.
+In this article, I’ll explain anti-whale mechanisms, and then we’ll look at some potential benefits of having whales in your token ecosystem.

 Anti-whaling mechanisms